sesam-community/imap-nodejs/README.md

 # imap-adapter
-A NodeJS micro service template for reading a subset of IMAP envelopes as a JSON entity stream to a Sesam service instance or any other client.
+A NodeJS micro service template for reading of IMAP envelopes as a JSON entity stream to a Sesam service instance or any other client.

 ```
 $ cd service && npm install && npm run start